 London is a magical city to visit all year round, but during the festive season shops, streets and landmarks are lit up from the inside out, turning the entire city into a winter wonderland.

-From the enchanting light displays at Kew Gardens and Kenwood House to festive flicks at Backyard Cinema and Selfridges Christmas Market on the Mews, there is no shortage of things to do in the warm-up to the big day.
+From the enchanting light displays at Kew Gardens and Kenwood House to seeing the iconic Christmas tree at Claridge’s or the window displays at Fortnum & Mason, there is no shortage of things to do in the warm-up to the big day.

 To help narrow it down, we’ve rounded up some of the best things to do in London at Christmas.
-Whether you’re all in for wreath making, a festive afternoon tea, or just want a Christmas cocktail beside a bauble-filled tree at one of the capital’s most chic addresses, we’ve got you covered.
+Whether you’re all in for a festive afternoon tea or want a Christmas cocktail beside a bauble-filled tree at one of the capital’s most chic addresses, we’ve got you covered.

 Visit Christmas at Kew

-Perhaps London’s most iconic luxury store, and a favourite of the Queen herself, Fortnum & Mason doesn’t take Christmas lightly – in fact, the entire shop (all six floors) get a thoroughly festive makeover.
+Speaking of other best things to do in London at Christmas, a visit to the iconic Fortnum & Mason is not to be missed.
+London’s most iconic luxury store, and a favourite of the royal family, doesn’t take Christmas lightly.
+In fact, the entire shop (all six floors) and its windows get a thoroughly festive makeover.
 Whether you intend to buy something or not, meandering around the floors, taking in the decadent decorations, trying the various festive treats and listening to the sounds of wintery ditties in the background is a decidedly Christmassy experience.
-If it’s good enough for royalty, it’s good enough for us.
+Look out for the dancing Christmas puddings this year.
 Don’t know what to get someone as a gift for Christmas?
 Treat them to a Fortnum & Mason hamper.